 Open Economy Macroeconomics

-The teachers are Eric Pentecost from Loughborough University in Loughborough (UK) and José Villaverde from UC in Cantabria (ES).
+The teacher is José Villaverde from UC in Cantabria (ES).

 José Villaverde Universidad de Cantabria